nassim5/torch_ws/recurrentSequentialActionSelection/README.md

 [--options]:

-Maze parameters
+* Maze parameters

---maze_name: In case maze already created, give the name of the file
+- --maze_name: In case maze already created, give the name of the file

-In case maze does not exist create a new one

---size_x_maze: Size of length of the maze
+- --size_x_maze: Size of length of the maze

---size_y_maze: Size of width of the maze
+- --size_y_maze: Size of width of the maze

---size_min_wall: Minimum size of walls
+- --size_min_wall: Minimum size of walls

---size_max_wall: Maximum size of walls
+- --size_max_wall: Maximum size of walls

---nb_walls: Number of walls
+- --nb_walls: Number of walls

---nb_colors: number of colors of walls
+- --nb_colors: number of colors of walls

 Agent parameters